Blog Archives

 matcha mill

 The upper stone has a hole in the top where dried tea leaves are inserted, and a vertical wooden shaft in the lower stone keeps it centered.
 There are grooves that move the ground-up leaves out to the lower stone’s dish.
-Of course, I had to try it, and then I made a short video of my son using the mill:
+Of course, I had to try it, and then I made a short video of my daughter, Gwen using the mill:

 I saw a lot of cool gadgets, but this is the one I’d like to have sitting next to my desk at home.
 Unfortunately, it wasn’t for sale…